denisecase/basic-hadoop-on-windows/README.md

 ## Windows 3 - Format new namenode

-We need to format a new namenode.
+Create and format a new namenode (at the path specified in hdfs-site.xml).
 In PowerShell as Adminstrator, run:

 ```PowerShell
 hdfs namenode –format
 ```

-It will ask: "Re-format filesystem in Storage Directory root= C:\hadoop-3.2.1\nodes\namenode; location= null ?
-(Y or N)"

-Type Y and hit ENTER to continue.

-Verify it formats without errors.
-The process will shutdown the namenode after formatting.
+Verify it runs without errors.
+The process will shutdown the new namenode after formatting.

+Explore the new folder created at C:\hadoop-3.2.1\nodes\namenode (or the path given in hdfs-site.xml).

 ---